marisacasillas/Yeli-CLE/Yeli-CLE-SuppMat.utf8.md

 }

-\caption{The model residuals from the negative binomial mixed-effects regression of TCDS min/hr for the turn-taking sample.}\label{fig:fig5}
+\caption{The model residuals from the negative binomial mixed-effects regression of TCDS min/hr for the turn-taking sample.}(\#fig:fig5)
 \end{figure}

-As an alternative analysis we generated parallel models of TCDS rate in the turn-taking clips using gaussian mixed-effects regression with log-transformed values of TCDS: results for the two models demonstrating all pairwise effects of time of day are shown in \protect\hyperlink{tab7}{Table 7} and \protect\hyperlink{tab8}{Table 8}.
-The residuals for the default gaussian model (\protect\hyperlink{tab7}{Table 7}) are shown in \protect\hyperlink{fig6}{Figure 6}.
+As an alternative analysis we generated parallel models of TCDS rate in the turn-taking clips using gaussian mixed-effects regression with log-transformed values of TCDS: results for the two models demonstrating all pairwise effects of time of day are shown in [Table 7](#tab7) and [Table 8](#tab8).
+The residuals for the default gaussian model ([Table 7](#tab7)) are shown in [Figure 6](#fig6).

 \FloatBarrier

 \begin{table}[tbp]